librallu/dogs/README.md

 ### Roadmap: What's next?

-- [ ] Replace display_statistics by a function that displays statistics from export_stats (JSON format)
+- [ ] Replace display statistics by a function that displays statistics from export stats (JSON format)
 - [ ] Use Iterator trait for partial expansion (more idiomatic)
+- [ ] Performance improvement for the PruningDecorator
+- [ ] Add Decorator trait and base implementation for unwrap()

 ## examples